kumbulanit/t-sql/tech company/untitled/Module 9 - Grouping and Aggregating Data/Lesson1_Using_Aggregate_Functions_Advanced.md

     COUNT(CASE WHEN p.IsActive = 'Completed' AND p.ActualEndDate <= p.PlannedEndDate THEN 1 END) AS OnTimeProjects,
     COUNT(CASE WHEN p.IsActive = 'Completed' THEN 1 END) AS CompletedProjects,

-    -- SUCCESS RATE by department
+    -- SUCCESS RATE by d.DepartmentName
     FORMAT(
         COUNT(CASE WHEN p.IsActive = 'Completed' AND p.ActualEndDate <= p.PlannedEndDate THEN 1 END) * 100.0 /
         NULLIF(COUNT(CASE WHEN p.IsActive = 'Completed' THEN 1 END), 0),